Foxtel Now Review: Is there life after Thrones?

 Foxtel Now is a subscription-based video-on-demand service from Aussie media giant Foxtel.
 Launched in 2013 under the name Foxtel Play, Foxtel’s streaming app has chopped and changed over the years with significant pricing overhauls and slight UI improvements but throughout it all, one thing has remained true: whatever you call it, Foxtel Now, Foxtel Play, Foxtel App or Foxtel Go, the streaming app alternative to the cable provider’s exorbitant plans has always been a bit of a buffer-happy contender in Australia’s streaming service showdown.

 While alternatives (like Netflix and Stan) have continued to evolve over the years, offering hearty 4K catalogues and generous plan pricing, Foxtel Now has turned into an unrecognisable product with less than its competition to justify the cost of admission.
 For years, Foxtel has depended primarily on two things: Game of Thrones and its comprehensive sports coverage.
-But with Game of Thrones officially wrapped up and Kayo Sport running laps around the competition, is Foxtel Now worth it in 2019?
+But with Game of Thrones officially wrapped up and Kayo Sport running laps around the competition, is Foxtel Now worth the premium price?

 How does Foxtel Now work?